Eadburh of Winchester: Life

 According to one account, when Eadburh was three years of age, her father sought an indication as to whether she would live in the world or as a religious.
 On one side he placed rings and bracelets, on the other a chalice and gospel book.
 A nurse brought the child, and King Edward set her on his knee, inviting her to choose.
 When he set her down, she chose the religious items.
 Bugyis speculates that these items were meant for and used by Eadburh and the nuns at Nunnaminster.

 The hagiography written of her in the 12th century by Osbert of Clare shows evidence of some of the unusual occurrences that might have happened in that time period when a member of a royal family became a monk or nun.
 In one story, her father visits her in the monastery and she sings for him, and he asks her if there is anything he can do for her, and she asks for him to give the community an estate at Canning, which he does so.
 In another story, the abbess found her reading alone, which was against the rules of the monastery, and then thrashed her.
 When the abbess realized it was the princess and not an ordinary nun, the abbess then begged forgiveness from her.
 In another story, she one time insisted on cleaning the shoes of her well-born companions, and they felt shocked by this and reported it to her father as behaviour that is not right for her.
 Osbert reported that despite her royal lineage, Eadburh obeyed her elders in the Nunnaminster, showed respect to her peers and members of the community who were younger than her, and "devoted herself to performing works of service" for her followers "that others deemed to be beneath her".
 One act of service was secretly cleaning her sisters' shoes, as Christ washed the feet of his disciples.

 Eadburh died at Winchester in her thirtieth year on 15 June in 951, 952 or 953.
-Osbert reported that she led the Winchester community in song and praise, "even near the moment of her death", and that the other nuns continued to honor her memory by singing during her burial.
+Osbert reported that she led the Winchester community in song and praise, "even near the moment of her death", and that the other nuns continued to honour her memory by singing during her burial.